In the Province of Ontario, the payment of child support is governed by the Child Support Guidelines. Child support has two components:

-The Table amount refers to the charts under the Child Support Guidelines – the most recent of which came into effect January 1st 2012 – that set out the monthly periodic child support amounts payable by the payor, which depend upon the number of children for whom child support must be paid and the income of the child support payor.
+The Table amount refers to the charts under the Child Support Guidelines that set out the monthly periodic child support amounts payable by the payor, which depend upon the number of children for whom child support must be paid and the income of the child support payor.

-The parties are expected to contribute to a child’s special and extraordinary expenses proportionate to their incomes.
-The parties’ proportionate contributions to these expenses are calculated only after taking into consideration any benefits coverage available to the parties (typically through their employment).
+The parents are expected to contribute to a child’s special and extraordinary expenses proportionate to their incomes.
+The parents’ proportionate contributions to these expenses are calculated only after taking into consideration any benefits coverage available to the parties.
 Any benefits available to a parent through his or her employment is not credited against that person’s proportionate contribution.
 However, if the parent must pay for this benefit, the additional cost to maintain the coverage would be subject to contribution between the parties.
 The amount subject to contribution in relation to an expense is calculated only after considering any income tax deductions or credits related to the expense, as in the case of child care costs, for example.